bellllyaa/busmaps-server/README.md

 # Back-End of BusMaps.pl - A convenient and fast way to check the departures of public transport in Tricity in real time

-This project was bootstrapped with NodeJS.
+This project was bootstrapped with NodeJS and Nginx.

 ## Available Scripts